Moenir Ari Soenanda: Diplomatic career

 On 12 February 2007, Moenir was installed as consul general in Penang.
 During his tenure, he criticized Malaysian companies operating in Indonesia for the haze in Malaysia.
-He was then posted in Moscow, serving as the deputy chief of mission from 2011 to 2013.
-Despite his brief stint in Moscow, in 2012 he became the embassy's chargé d'affaires ad interim, during which he was involved in promoting cooperation in the energy, oil and gas sector, and sister city between the two countries.
+He was the consul general for three years until 2010, and upon his return was assigned as a senior advisor to the foreign department's policy assessment and development agency.
+He was then posted in Moscow, serving as the deputy chief of mission from 2012 to 2014.
+Several months into his duty, he became the embassy's chargé d'affaires ad interim, during which he was involved in promoting cooperation in the energy, oil and gas sector, and sister city partnership between the two countries.

 Moenir (fourth from left) being installed as ambassador in 2014.

 In September 2013, Moenir was nominated by President Susilo Bambang Yudhoyono as ambassador to Peru, with concurrent accreditation to Bolivia.
 After undergoing an assessment by the House of Representative's first commission on 17 September 2013, Moenir was sworn in on 14 February 2014.
 He presented his credentials to the President of Peru Ollanta Humala on 16 May 2014 and to the President of Bolivia Evo Morales on 13 October 2014.
 During his tenure, Moenir initiated a sister heritage program between Peru's Machu Picchu and Indonesia's Borobudur and business forum with Bolivian businesspersons.
 He announced his departure from his ambassadorship in October 2017.

+Personal life

+Moenir is married to Evi Supiyati and has three daughters and a son.